Omar-Said-4/chezz/README.md

 # Chezz
-### A X86 kungfu chess based on the Android game Chezz
+### A x86 assembly kungfu chess based on the Android game Chezz.